What Are The Signs of an Anxiety Attack?You are here:

 - A feeling of overwhelming fear

-- Feeling of going crazy or losing control
+- The feeling of going crazy or losing control

 - A surge of doom and gloom